pmainguet/udemy-courses/Javascript/README.md

 * Execution context: a container that stores variables and where code is executed.
 * Default context = global context
-* in this the default context, every code that is not a function is executed
+* in the default context, every code that is not a function is executed
 * global context is associated with the GLOBAL OBJECT = window object

         window.lastName === lastName